-July 4 - July 18 Cities Publish Election Notice (E-127 to E-113) Between these dates, any city that is consolidating an election with the November General will publish a Notice of Election one time in a newspaper of general circulation stating: The date and polling hours of the election Any offices to be filled and any measure to be voted on, including a synopsis of each measure. §12101, 12111 July 4 County Holiday - Office Closed (E-127) July 6 Special Districts & Cities Deliver Notice of Election to County Clerk (E-125) Last day for district secretaries and City Clerks to deliver Notice of Election listing the elective offices to be filled and any measure (if known at the time) to be voted on and to deliver a map of the District or City to the Elections Department.
-Cities and special districts should include the notice how a tie vote will be resolved. §10509, 10522, 10524, 15651 July 8 Schools to Deliver Specifications of the Election Order (E-123) Last day for a school board to deliver a resolution known as the "Specifications of the Election Order" and file it with the county Superintendent of Schools and county elections official, stating the date and purpose of the election.
+July 4 (E-127) County Holiday - Office Closed July 6 (E-125) Special Districts & Cities Deliver Notice of Election to County Clerk Last day for district secretaries and City Clerks to deliver Notice of Election listing the elective offices to be filled and any measure (if known at the time) to be voted on and to deliver a map of the District or City to the Elections Department.
+Cities and special districts should include in the notice how a tie vote will be resolved. §10509, 10522, 10524, 10551, 15651 July 8 (E-123) Schools to Deliver Specifications of the Election Order Last day for a school board conducting a governing board election to deliver a resolution known as "Specifications of the Election Order" listing the elective offices to be filled and any measure (if known at the time) to be voted on and file it with the county Superintendent of Schools and county elections official, stating the date and purpose of the election as well as provide a map of the district.
 Ed.
 Code §5322 A clause to determine a tie vote is included in the "Specifications of the Elections Order".
 Ed.
-Code §5016 July 11 - Aug.
-10 Notice of Election (E-120 to E-90) Between these dates the County Clerk will publish a Notice of Election , containing the date of the election, the offices to be filled, where nomination papers are available, and the deadline for filing Declarations of Candidacy.
-The county clerk may combine with this notice that a central counting place will tally the ballots. §12109, 12112
+Code §5016 July 11 - Aug 10 (E-120 to E-90) Notice of Election Between these dates the County Clerk will publish a Notice of Election containing the date of the election, the offices to be filled, qualifications for candidacy required by the principal act, where nomination papers are available, deadline for filing Declarations of Candidacy, and a notice that appointment will be made in lieu of election in accordance with state law. §10515, 12112; Ed.
+Code §5326, 5328, 5328.5 The County Clerk is responsible for publishing information pertaining only to special districts; however, if authorized to do so by City Clerks and the Superintendent of Schools, the county may publish on behalf of all jurisdictions holding elections in November.
+Notice of central counting place may be combined with this notice. §12109 The county elections official will forward copies of all published notices to each school and special district. §12113